phillipuniverse/phillipuniverse.github.com/_posts/2012-04-21-Deploying-Broadleaf-on-Heroku.md

 Git remote heroku added
 {% endhighlight %}

-Then just deploy with git push heroku and you're done!
-To check for startup problems, you can tail the logs with heroku logs --tail which shows you the real-time logging info
+Then just deploy with 'git push heroku' and you're done!
+To check for startup problems, you can tail the logs with heroku logs --tail which shows you the real-time logging info.

+Feel free to check out the demo [currently running on Heroku](http://broadleaf.heroku.com).
+This is just on the free Heroku tier so it might take a bit to come up.
+If you run into any issues, you can send me a pull request via the [GitHub project](https://github.com/phillipuniverse/broadleaf-heroku).